zarf-dev/proposals/0048-schema-update-process/README.md

 Deprecated fields will not be removed until a future API version.
 Newer API versions will track fields removed from one API version for lossless conversions, but will not allow creation with removed fields.
 For instance, Data Injections will be removed in v1beta1.
 Users will still be able to deploy existing v1alpha1 packages on newer versions of Zarf, but they will not be able to create a new v1beta1 package with Data Injections.

 Functions in Zarf will always accept the latest API version.
 This will result in several breaking changes in the SDK, about ~30 public functions accept an object from the v1alpha1 package as of late 2025.
-This breaking change should be acceptable since common flows usually involve loading a package through another functions such as `load.PackageDefinition` or `packager.LoadPackage()`.
+This breaking change should be acceptable since common flows involve loading a package through public functions such as `load.PackageDefinition` or `packager.LoadPackage()`.
 <!-- ^func (\([^)]+\) )?[A-Z][a-zA-Z0-9_]*\([^)]*\bv1alpha1\. with exclude **/internal/**  to figure out the amount of v1alpha1 uses in public functions -->

 ### User Stories (Optional)